 The project supports the future pipeline of small producers in Paraguay.
-Therefore, Volunteers are assigned to communities with agriculture technical high schools, called Bachillerato Tecnico Agropecuario (BTA).
-The project is designed to have a six-year Peace Corps presence in agriculture in each of these communities - three generations of Volunteers, each serving for two years.
-Through 6 years of Volunteer presence and support in strengthening students’ learning and formation in agriculture, the idea is that more of the graduates of these schools work in agriculture or pursue further education related to agriculture after high school.
-Each generation has a specific set of objectives.
-Volunteers scheduled to depart in the fall of 2022 will be Generation 1.
+Therefore, Volunteers are assigned to communities with agriculture technical high schools, called Bachillerato Técnico Agropecuario (BTA).
+The project is designed to have a three-Volunteer, six-year Peace Corps presence in agriculture in each of these communities through the assignment.
+Through six years of Volunteer presence and support in strengthening students’ learning and formation in agriculture, the idea is that more of the graduates of these schools work in agriculture or pursue further education related to agriculture after high school.

-• In the second year of service, PCVs will continue working at the school as well as expanding their work with farming families (about five families per Volunteer) and building extension skills with students outside of school.
+In the second year of service, Volunteers will continue working at the school as well as expanding their work with farming families (about five families per Volunteer) and building extension skills with students outside of school.

-Future generations of Volunteers will continue the work of Generation 1, through further intensification of the activities above, the addition of small scale animal husbandry and post-harvest management, creating links with local leaders, and engaging support from local governments and authorities.
+They may work on small scale animal husbandry and post-harvest management, creating links with local leaders, and engaging support from local governments and authorities.

 Volunteers work 40 hours/week.
 Approximately 16 - 20 hours at the school, of which 8 – 10 hours will be in the classroom while the other hours will be with the students outside of the classroom in the school garden, with experimental plots and/or doing other activities.
 The remaining hours will be spent working with families and the community.

 Peace Corps Paraguay is excited to welcome enthusiastic and resilient Volunteers who are dedicated to serving the people of Paraguay.
-The sector strategy for Agriculture is closely coordinated with the Ministry of Education and has been interrupted due to the temporary suspension of operations; chosen Volunteers will need understanding, professionalism and flexibility.
-The project will beginning anew with the return of Volunteers.
+The sector strategy for Agriculture is closely coordinated with the Ministry of Education.

 COVID-19 Volunteer Activities